mizchi/arda/README.md

 ## with TypeScript

-To achive purpose to make mutable state typesafe, Arda with TypeScript is better than other AltJS.
+To achieve purpose to make mutable state typesafe, Arda with TypeScript is better than other AltJS.

 ```javascript
 interface Props {firstName: string; lastName: string;}